apache/directory-fortress-core/README-QUICKSTART-DOCKER-APACHEDS.md

   * Replace the 'fortress.port' value with result from ```echo $CONTAINER_PORT```.
   * if Docker image running on a different machine, replace fortress.host to point to it.

-6. Run the maven install to build fortress:
+6. Run the maven install to build fortress and initialize config settings:

 ```
 mvn clean install